 However, should you listen to someone who says the Taj Mahal is “just another monument”?
 Absolutely not.
 Though I did enjoy my brief “too-cool-for-the-Taj” moment, seeing it in person was genuinely magical.
 It does get busy, but at Experience Travel Group we have ways to ensure you get the very best of the experience, with unique vantage points and little ‘twists’ on our tours.
 But I’ve come to realise that places as iconic as the Taj Mahal generally become that way for a reason; even more than their heritage and history, what they come to symbolise for many people is quite powerful.
 When it comes to the Taj – believe the hype!

-Will you visit the Taj Mahal for the first time on a visit to India?
+Would you like to see the Taj Mahal for the first time?

 Take a look at our India holiday ideas for inspiration.